FrictionLabs Chalk Review: Is It Worth the High Price?

 The stratospheric price is, by far, the biggest flaw of FrictionLabs.
 It’s a great chalk, and it outclassed all the competitors.

-But is it worth $2.50 an ounce?
+But is it worth so much?
 We remain dubious.

 FrictionLabs includes a section in their FAQ entitled “Why does it cost more?” where they explain their high-quality raw materials and USA-based treating process.
-That’s very cool, and it may be enough for some — it all depends how much $25 is worth to you.
+That’s very cool, and it may be enough for some — it all depends how much great climbing chalk is worth to you.

 But when I can snag some Trango Gunpowder (our second-favorite chalk) for well under half the price, the price tag starts to look less appealing.